AleixPalahi/Aquarius-najas-genome/scripts/alternative-splicing/README.md

-# Placeholder README
+# README

-This directory contains scripts used for alternative splicing analyses
+This directory contains scripts used for mapping and processing Iso-Seq transcripts.

+Scripts for transcriptome construction and splicing analyses are found within the Isotools folder